Illuminator-team/Illuminator/User guide.md

     #'write2csv':True/Flause   Write the results to csv file
     # #'Realtime_show':True/Flause, show the results in dashboard
     # 'Finalresults_show':True/Flause, show the results after finish the simulation
+    # 'mqtt'::True/Flause, send the results outside through mqtt protocol.
+When this is True, you must set the receiver correctly.

     enetwork_set={'max_congestion': 1000, 'p_loss_m': 0.56, 'length': 300}